skellis46/embodied-camera/embodied-camera-application-proposal.md

 >used for LT to decide if I have time to do the research

-## proposal summary
+## proposal summary (998/1000)

+### research aim

+The research aims to expand the corporeal and sensate possibilities of human-smartphone experiences, and to deepen understanding of the experiential inter-relationships between smartphones, movement and the senses.

-### proposal summary (997/1000)
+### summary

 We live in a "smartphone society".[@ofcom_communications_2017] The smartphone is always-with-us and always-on, and with it we record what we do, what we see and how we want to be seen.
 Smartphones are shaping our identities and sense of self,[@harkin_my_2020] and changing our posture, vision, sleep and movement.[@park_effects_2015; @golebiowski_smartphone_2020; @oh_analysis_2015] They also compromise our listening,[@stephanidis_effects_2016] cognitive capacity[@ward_brain_2017] and proprioception.[@alshahrani_impact_2018] Whereas technologies commonly and historically expand our senses,[@davidson_somatics_2013] smartphones seem to narrow our attention.
 They produce a phenomenon known as _inattentional blindness_: an impaired capacity to "notice new and distinctive stimuli".[@hyman_did_2009 p.604]

 The shrinking of our attention into the screen-camera of the smartphone underpins the two suppositions on which this proposal is built: i) that as our attention is compressed into the smartphone, we become disconnected from the "experience of our bodies";[@kolcio_somatic_2005 p.111] and ii) that this growing split between attention and bodily awareness underpins the ways in which smartphones are changing our lives.

 Dancers trained in somatic practices work to sense and feel the body from the inside through proprioception and kinaesthetic awareness.
 This _sensate acuity_ -- as if _seeing_ with the whole body -- is the hallmark of somatic practices like Alexander Technique and Feldenkrais.
-In Human Computer Interaction (HCI), there is increasing interest in integrating somatic practices into research design processes to develop more nuanced HCI design.[@hook_designing_2018] However, _Moving Camera Bodies_ is not a proposal in which somatic practices are used to somehow improve the design of smartphones.
+In Human Computer Interaction (HCI), there is increasing interest in integrating somatic practices into research design processes to develop more nuanced HCI design.[@hook_designing_2018; @schiphorst_self-evidence_2011] However, _Moving Camera Bodies_ is not a proposal in which somatic practices are used to somehow improve the design of smartphones.
 Instead, it explores alternative _ways of being_ while using a smartphone by focusing on sensation, attention and bodily awareness.

 We propose a methodological point of convergence between the smartphone and the sensorial capabilities of the somatic practitioner.
 This is to apply a physical and sensate (felt) speculative approach to hyper-visuality and inattention as expressed through and afforded by the smartphone.
 How might these somatic dance specialists change our bodily relationship to the smartphone?
 In _Moving Camera Bodies_ our proposal is to imagine and examine alternative corporealities, postures and sensitivities that expand the experiences of our _embodied_ relationship to smartphones.

-#### research aim

-The research aims to expand the corporeal and sensate possibilities of human-smartphone experiences, and to deepen understanding of the experiential inter-relationships between smartphones, movement and the senses.

-#### research questions
+### research questions

 1. _RQ1 Feeling:_ How does it feel in our bodies -- somatically -- to use a smartphone?